ji-podhead/protobuffctl/README.md

 - create new types,fields and services from presets, or a copy from the registry
 - automatically generates protobuff files for all your backends and languages using my <a href="https://github.com/ji-podhead/protoc-helper">protoc-helper repo</a>. it uses  compiled protoc binary with javascript
 - procedural code generation in protoUserFiles using the given clients, methods,etc
-- browse trough your components in vs code extension. click on a listed file to open it.

 - get complete visual feedback for all you related methods, components and files directly in your ide
+- browse, manage, edit and create your files,components and implementations via ui / vs code extension

 ```mermaid
 graph TD;